hanatonikkou/xous-book/src/ch06-00-build-system-overview.md

 The binary images merged into a FLASH image is usually built from local source, but it can actually come from many locations.
 Thus each `cratespec` has the following syntax:
 - `name`: crate 'name' to be built from local source
 - `name@version`: crate 'name' to be fetched from crates.io at the specified version
-- `name#URL`: pre-built binary crate of 'name', to be downloadeded from a server at 'URL' after the `#` separator
+- `name#URL`: pre-built binary crate of 'name', to be downloaed from a server at 'URL' after the `#` separator
 - `path-to-binary`: file path to a prebuilt binary image on local machine.
 Files in '.' must be specified as `./file` to avoid confusion with local source

 The exact meaning of a `cratespec` depends on the context of the verb.
-Generally, fully-configured builds interpret the `cratespec` as an `app`, and debug builds interpcet `cratepsec` as a `service`.
+Generally, fully-configured builds interpret the `cratespec` as an `app`, and debug builds interpret `cratespec` as a `service`.

 Both an `app` and a `service` are Xous binaries that are copied into the final disk image; however, there is an additional step that gets run in the build system for an `app` that looks up its description in `apps/manifest.json` and attempts to configure the launch menu for the app prior to running the build.

-Additional crates can be merged in with explicit app/service treatment by preceeding the crate name with either an `--app` flag or `---service` flag.
+Additional crates can be merged in with explicit app/service treatment by preceeding the crate name with either an `--app` flag or `--service` flag.

 #### Example: Building a Precursor User Image